mlanza/ai-literacy/201/12-exposing-waypoints.md

 ## Why Waypoints Appear

 Imagine producing a deliverable as process, a set of cups lined up.
 A bead is dropped in the first and flows cup by cup through stages along a path.
 That's work unfolding.
 The more distinct stages—cups—you introduce the more paths emerge between them.
 When you stretch a process, you force connections into being and move past treating work as a single bound.
-Adding checkpoints is about creating opportunities to engage the process, to examine the work.
+Adding checkpoints is about creating opportunities to engage the process, each cup’s inputs and outputs.

 Any project-sized ask, including ChatGPT's *deep research*, has at its heart always meant decomposing the work.
 The chain-of-thought effect—where you watch the model reason out loud—is a UI parlor trick that only seems impressive.